What is patch management?

 Automated patch management with Miradore

-Miradore offers automated patch management for Windows and third-party applications — helping you to keep your Windows computers secure and running smoothly.
-Patch management is available for Microsoft products, such as the Windows operating system, and over 200 other software products from almost 100 vendors, like Adobe, Cisco, Citrix, Google, and Oracle.
+Miradore offers automated patch management for Windows and Mac — helping you to keep your Windows computers secure and running smoothly.
+Patch management is available for Microsoft products, such as the Windows operating system, and over 200 other software products from almost 100 vendors, like Adobe, Cisco, Citrix, Google, and Oracle as well as MacOS.

-With Miradore, you can centrally manage patches for your Windows devices in four steps: Detect, Report, Pilot, and Deploy.
+With Miradore, you can centrally manage patches for your Windows and Mac devices in four steps: Detect, Report, Pilot, and Deploy.

 Miradore monitors all managed devices, giving administrators a clear view of the patching status.
 Miradore provides easy-to-understand reports and widgets displaying information on the availability and installation status of patches.